longnguyen1112/long_portfolio/README.md

 I just think that I need to reinforce my knowledge of Front-end (CSS and Javascript) and practice more on React by creating a web portfolio for myself.

 # This project is to learn and practice on:
 JavaScript and CSS.
 Update new CSS transition
 Using EmailJS for email service in Contact Section.
 Using Context API to create a toggle for Dark Mode.
-Create a responsive design for phone view by media query.
+Create a responsive design for phone view by media query  .
 It will be hosted on GitHub.

 # Here are the example capture from website:
 Listing the projects: